 Process with Configuration: Assigns a configuration to the selected queue.
 The sort order of the configurations in the drop-down menu can be changed from default to alphanumeric via the icon on right.
 The configuration of a queue can be changed at any time.

 Target File Name: Append Text: Adds a suffix to the original file name.
 By default, this suffix corresponds to the configuration name, but can be changed manually.

 Append Job ID: Uses the Job ID that is shown in the Overview dialog for the processed job and appends it to the original file name.
 If this function is disabled, a file that is converted a second time is overwritten in the Output folder using the same name.

-Copy File Types: Transfers control files in JDF, XML, TXT format or similar file types.
+Copy File Types: Transfers job tickets in JDF, XML, TXT format or similar file types.
 Enter the formats in the text box and separate multiple formats with a comma.

-If a control file has the same name as the processed file, it is copied to the Output folder and moved to the Done folder.
+If a job ticket has the same name as the processed file, it is copied to the Output folder and moved to the Done folder.